pschatzmann/arduino-audio-tools/examples-desktop/generator/README.md

-# Desktop Implementation
+# Playing Sound on your Desktop

-We provide some generic output which will also work on Linux, Windows and OS/X The provided cmake is downloading all dependencies and builds an executable from the sketch
+We provide some generic output which will also work on Linux, Windows and OS/X The cmake is downloading all dependencies and builds an executable from the sketch.

+You just need to provide an Arduino Sketch as cpp file.
+In our example we use an example setup that can be compiled both in Arduin and with cmake:

+- the sketch is provided as ino file
+- the cpp file is including the Arduino.h and the ino file

 To build the example execute